fearful-symmetry/kirum/readme.md

 ![ci](https://github.com/fearful-symmetry/kirum/actions/workflows/rust.yml/badge.svg)

 Kirum (from Standard Babylonian _Kirûm_ meaning _garden_ or _orchard_) is a conlang CLI utility and library.
 Unlike many conlang tools, which allow you to generate lexicons based on phonetic rules, Kirum generates entire languages and language families based on specified etymology.
-Kirum also takes a "pets not cattle" approach to conlang tooling, allowing users to store and graph the entire history of a language family, down to individual morphemes.
+Kirum started as a way to enable easy iteration on a conlang; instead of a blind find-and-replace operation or carefully scrolling through documentation, phonology and conjugation rules can be changed in a single place and then "trickled down" via etymology rules.
+The [bureaucracy](examples/bureaucracy/) example demonstrates this by generating the modern English word _bureaucracy_ using only the Latin word _burra_ and the Greek root _kratia_.

 Kirum is a work in progress, and should be considered alpha software.
-Major features are currently planned, including IPA support.

 ## Getting Started